liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/05-migrating-documents-media-thumbnails.markdown

 +$$$

 **Note:** Some of these properties may not be enabled.
-You only need to create image resolutions in Adaptive Media for the enabled properties.
+You need only create image resolutions in Adaptive Media for the enabled properties.

 $$$